-Over the past 10 years we have received over $750,000US in dues and donations from almost 1,600 people as well as donations of privately translated records.
-Together we have translated more than 1,200,000 records.
+Over the past 10 years we have received over $840,000US in dues and donations from almost 1,800 people as well as donations of privately translated records.
+Together we have translated more than 1,400,000 records.
 This shows great generosity.
 There are still many hundreds of thousands more records to translate and we sincerely hope you will support us by becoming a member of LitvakSIG and by contributing to one or more of our groups and projects.

 LitvakSIG welcomes the opportunity to speak with individuals or organizations who are able to provide challenge grants or major contributions to our efforts.

-Our Groups and Projects are organized into three types:
+Our Groups and Projects are organized as follows:

-There are 14 district research groups (DRG) matching administrative districts ("uyezds") of the Russian Empire period (1795-1918).
-They focus primarily on translating revision lists, family lists, tax lists, and voter lists for the entire district, including all shtetlach in the district.
+There are 14 district research groups (DRG) and 1 gubernia research group (GRG) matching administrative districts ("uyezds") of the Russian Empire period (1795-1918).
+These research groups are responsible for translating all available records, ie. revision lists, family lists, tax lists, voter lists and vital records for the entire district, including all shtetlach in the district.

-While we endeavor to keep the majority of our data acquisition projects under the District Research Groups and Vital Records Groups, sometimes that is not practical or possible from a coordination or funding standpoint.
+While we endeavor to keep the majority of our data acquisition projects under the Research Groups, sometimes that is not practical or possible from a coordination or funding standpoint.

-For example, where a particular list is very large it may be treated as a project by itself, distinct from the District Research Groups or Vital Records Projects.
-For example, funds were raised for the City of Kaunas family list 1858-1915.
-This had its own $100 US required contribution as this list alone was expected to cost in the range of $10,000.
+For example, where a particular list is very large it may be treated as a project by itself, distinct from the District Research Groups.